stevehamilton1/stevehamilton1.github.io/_posts/2014-3-3-Hello-World.md

 title: Research
 ---

-It is well known that males have a higher incidence and mortality for the majority of non-reproductive cancers, and many other diseases, but the genomic mechanisms behind this sex disapity are largely unknown.
-My work investigates the role of escape genes on the inactive X chromosome in females in disease response and how they might contribute to the sex disparities seen in diseases.
-This is done using comparision analyses on large genomic databases like the Cancer Genome Atlas program (TCGA) and Genotype-tissue Expression project (GTEx).
+Sex disparities in diseases are well-documented; however, the the genomic mechanisms behind these sex differences remain unknown.
+Males have been ovsereved to have a higher tendency to develop non-reproductuve cancers and also to die from them compared to females.
+The genomic factors contributing to these disparities are being actively studied, but are still largely unknown.
+My work investigates the role of escape genes in disease sex disparities.
+This is done using comparision analyses that uses large genomic databases and repositories like the Cancer Genome Atlas program (TCGA) and Genotype-tissue Expression project (GTEx).

 ## News